 - In 2019, the Blue River Open Space & Trails Committee collaborated with Friends of the Dillon Ranger District to host Blue River's first Trails Day event.
-Trail cleanup was conducted off Calle de Plata and a section of the "Flume" Trail. - An easement was obtained off of Calle de Plata connecting to Fredonia Gulch Rd as one section of trail connection on the south end of Town

-In January 2020, the Blue River Open Space & Trails Committee held an open house to share their trails vision and gather resident feedback for the future of trails in Blue River
+Trail cleanup was conducted off Calle de Plata and a section of the Blue River Trail. - An easement was obtained off of Calle de Plata connecting to Fredonia Gulch Road as one section of trail connection on the south end of Town. - In January 2020, the Blue River Open Space & Trails Committee held an open house to share their trails vision and gather resident feedback for the future of trails in Blue River. - In March 2021, the Town of Blue River acquired an easement on Lot 451 Coronet Subdivision to allow for access from Coronet Drive to the Blue River Trail on National Forest land.

+III.
 Guiding Principles and Policies

-GUIDING PRINCIPLES
+A. GUIDING PRINCIPLES